How to Organise a Conference

 Conferences don’t have to stop at presentations and networking.
-You can add real value by organising workshops, training session as well as round tables and breakout sessions.
+You can add real value by organising workshops and training sessions as well as round tables and breakout sessions.
 These smaller events and sessions allow people to explore and debate issues in more detail.

-Event technology has developed at an incredible rate over recent years and there are now a number of tools available to enhance your conference.
-From virtual attendees to hologramatic presenters to Tweeted questions, it really is a brave and exciting new world.
+Event technology has developed at an incredible rate over recent years.
+There are now countless of tools available to enhance your conference.
+From virtual attendees to hologramatic presenters, it really is a brave and exciting new world.